 If Consumer Credit Counseling Services (or CCCS) won't take you, you may want to consider bankruptcy.
 Doing a Chapter 13 bankruptcy takes longer, but your credit is in a little better standing than it will be if you file Chapter 7.
 You have up to 5 years to pay off your debts when you file Chapter 13 bankruptcy.
 Another plus is the bankruptcy drops off 7 years from the date you FILE, not finish.
 Therefore, you will have the bankruptcy for a maximum of 7 years.

-File Chapter 7 Bankruptcy if All Else Fails
+File Chapter 7 Bankruptcy as a Last Resort

 If you are so far in debt that you will never be able to repay it, the best solution may be a Chapter 7 bankruptcy.
 A Chapter 7 bankruptcy is the least desirable credit-wise but you are typically out of bankruptcy in 6 months and you don't have to repay any debt.
 One disadvantage is that this shows on your credit report for 10 years from the date of filing your bankruptcy.
 Another disadvantage is that creditors are starting to tighten their credit requirements.
 You may have a tough time getting financing in the future.